 To ensure you take your eCommerce business in the right direction at the right time, we’re sharing the unthinkable: 10 signs to not use a 3PL.This blog isn’t intended to paint a negative image of third-party logistics.
 A 3PL brings significant benefits to retailers, including access to expertise, technology, and resources when used at the right time.

 Together, these benefits power you to ship orders quicker, cheaper and more reliably than when fulfilling in-house.
 In turn, creating an improved customer experience and more positive customer reviews leads to more sales, deliveries, and so on.But to fully realise these benefits, you must be ready.

-In our experience as a multi-channel fulfilment service, there are five signs that a business isn’t yet ready for 3PL:
+In our experience as a multi-channel fulfilment and return service, there are 10 signs that a business isn’t yet ready for 3PL:

 You’ve just started your eCommerce journey

 We all want to start as we mean to go on, but at the very beginning of your eCommerce journey, fulfilling orders in-house is hugely beneficial.
 Use this golden opportunity to learn the ins and outs of your business before outsourcing, establishing your exact requirements so you can later partner with a 3PL provider best suited to your needs.